Elise, Countess of Edla

-Elise, Countess of Edla (born Elise Friederike Hensler; 22 May 1836 – 21 May 1929) was a Swiss-born American actress and singer, and the morganatic second wife of the former King Ferdinand II of Portugal.
+Elise, Countess of Edla (born Elise Friederike Hensler; 22 May 1836 – 21 May 1929) was a Swiss-born soprano who spent most of her life in Portugal, where she became the morganatic second wife of the former King Ferdinand II of Portugal.

 Early life

 Elise was born on 22 May 1836 at La Chaux-de-Fonds, in the Neuchâtel canton of Switzerland.
 She was the daughter of Johann Friederich Conrad Hensler and his wife, Louise Josephe Hechelbacher.
 Her family was Swiss-German.
 When she was twelve, her family moved to Boston in the United States, where she was given a remarkable education, with the arts and languages playing an important role.
 She finished her studies in Paris and, as an adult, could easily speak seven languages.

-Theatrical career
+Musical career

-Following her studies, Elise joined the Teatro alla Scala of Milan with an easygoing life.
+Following her studies, Elise joined the La Scala theatre of Milan with an easygoing life.
 In 1855, when she was nineteen, she had a daughter, Alice Hensler, by an unknown father.
 The father was a member of the Milanese nobility.
 Alice Hensler later married a Portuguese officer, Manuel de Azevedo Gomes (1847–1907).

-On 2 February 1860, Elise arrived in Portugal and sang at the Teatro Nacional São João in Oporto and then at the Teatro Nacional de São Carlos in Lisbon, where she performed in Giuseppe Verdi's opera Un ballo in maschera.
-On 15 April 1860, Ferdinand II of Portugal, widower of Queen Maria II, watched the play and was seduced by Elise's voice and beauty; she was then 24 years old.
+On 2 February 1860, Elise arrived in Portugal and sang at the São João National Theatre in Porto and then at the Teatro Nacional de São Carlos in Lisbon, where she performed in Giuseppe Verdi's opera Un ballo in maschera.
+On 15 April 1860, Ferdinand II of Portugal, widower of Queen Maria II, attended the opera and was seduced by Elise's voice and beauty; she was then 24 years old.
 Their relationship deepened rapidly because, just like Ferdinand II, the singer had a passion for sculpture, ceramics, painting, architecture and gardening.